 About Shannon Kerr

-My name is Shannon Kerr, married to my best friend, Jason, my "Michigan Man".
+My name is Shannon Kerr, and I’m married to my best friend, Jason.
 We are blessed with four kids: two boys and two girls (Trenton, Braylon, Kyra-Jo, Jaydalin).
 We live in Lakeville, Minnesota, a suburb of Minneapolis.
-I live life to the fullest, enjoying close and meaningful relationships.
-I love to start my days with a mug of hot coffee, reading my Bible & praying.
-This helps me get centered before the craziness of the day begins.
+I love people, living life to the fullest.
+I like to start each day with a mug of hot coffee, reading my Bible and praying before the craziness begins.

 I grew up in Owatonna, Minnesota, a city about 60 miles south of the Twin Cities.
-My parents are very loving, creating an amazing environment while I was growing up.
-They were ever willing to stop and talk with my friends and I about anything.
-Friends always knew our door was open.
+My parents are very loving, creating a great environment.
+They were ever willing to stop and talk with my friends and me about anything.

-I’m the oldest child, I have 3 younger brothers, with three amazing brothers: Danny, Timmy and Michael.
-Now as adults, they go by Dan, Tim and Mike.
-Nope, I don’t call them that—they are forever my little brothers.
-We are a family of practical jokers, always looking for humor and fun.
-Just thinking about joking with my brothers makes me smile.
-Having three brothers taught me to be strong.
-As a kid, I learned quickly how boys, like my brothers, don’t talk about how they are feeling, instead they pin eachother with a nice tackle.
+I’m the oldest of four children, with three amazing brothers: Danny, Timmy and Michael.
+Now as adults, they go by Dan, Tim and Mike, but they are forever my little brothers.
+Just thinking about joking with them makes me smile.
+Having three brothers taught me to be strong, because boys don’t talk about how they are feeling—instead they pin each other with a good tackle.

-Ever since I was young, I’ve been a very athletic person, growing up playing basketball and running track.
-I’ve always been fast on my feet, racing eagerly toward the finish line, facing any competition with great determination.
-I have never been one to stand by and watch someone get hurt by another person.
-I have always stood up for the underdog.
+Ever since I was young, I’ve been very athletic, playing basketball and running track.
+I’ve always been fast on my feet, racing eagerly toward the finish line, facing any competition with determination.
+In all of this, I care deeply for people and stand up for the underdog.

-Because of Him, I'm still very much alive and have a story of endless hope.
+Because of Him, I'm still very much alive and have a story of hope to share.